morgan-williams3/FosterCareProject/README.md

 ![img1](Total-matching.png)

-Using the American population of children placed in non-relative foster families in 2015, 60% are placed in same-race households.
-However, White children are 10 percentage points statistically significantly more likely to be placed in these households as compared to their minority peers.
+60% of children placed in non-relative foster families in 2015 were placed in same-race households.
+However, White children were 10 percentage points statistically significantly more likely to be placed in these households as compared to their minority peers.

 ```python
 # Create figure